What’s On

 Family Activities

-Join us this Spring for a free, fun Spring-themed family trail!
+Join us this Summer for a free, fun Summer-themed family trail!

-Following the usual route around the museum, see if you can spot all 8 butterflies hiding throughout the galleries and answer each of their music-related questions to win a Spring-themed sticker at the end!
+Following the usual route around the museum, see if you can spot all 8 buckets & spades hidden throughout the galleries and answer some music-related questions to win a Summer-themed sticker at the end!

 Children’s Trail – Explore the Instruments at St Cecilia’s Hall | FREE